schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

 ## Example: Operator Associativity
 Next, your code needs to address operator associativity.
 For example,
 $$ 4 + 5 - 6 $$ produces $$ 4 5 + 6 - $$ because + and - are left associative but
 otherwise at the same precedence.
 However, a = b += 5 produces a b 5 += =.
 First, b is incremented by 5 and then a equals that result.
-If these operators were left associative, the result would instead be: a b = 5 += (it's even worse, because the result of = would the an lvalue of the rvalue - whew!), so a would equal b// **before**// it was incremented by 5.
+If these operators were left associative, the result would instead be: a b = 5 += (it's even worse, because the result of = would the an lvalue of the rvalue - whew!), so a would equal b**before** it was incremented by 5.
 And, as mentioned, the return value of = would be the thing on the right instead of the left to make the thing work in the first place.

 That gives a great test: $$ a\ =\ b\ += 5\ \ \rightarrow\ \ a\ b\ 5\ +=\ $$